wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 imperative, mutable and allows uncontrolled side effects.
 Every line of this function states what happens during execution:

-1. assign an initial value to `result`
+1. Assign an initial value to `result`.
-2. use the value of `i` drawn from the specified range
+2. Use the value of `i` drawn from the specified range.
-3. with the current value of `i` mutate `result`
+3. Mutate `result` with the current value of `i`.

 Many consider this implementation "readable" and "simple" because we are used to seeing such programs.
 But this code contains many _accidental_ aspects: the